 We also know that the higher a woman’s level of Luteinising Hormone - the hormone which triggers ovulation - the higher her desire.

-The lower the level, the more likely it is the woman will feel apathetic towards sex.
+The lower the level, the more likely it is a woman may feel apathetic towards sex.
 Think of it as nature’s cunning plan to get women pregnant.

 We know oestrogen boosts blood flow to our sex organs as well as playing a role in nerve transmission to sexually sensitive areas.

-The drop in oestrogen levels at the menopause can affect a women’s ability to become sexually aroused, her ability to feel sensations and low mood.
+The drop in oestrogen levels at the menopause can affect a women’s ability to become sexually aroused, her ability to feel sensations as well as contributing to low mood.